-14. Violation of other published University policies, rules, or regulations.
+- 14. Violation of other published University policies, rules, or regulations.
 Violation of other published University policies, rules, or regulations includes any failure to adhere to any published University policy.

-- 15. Violation of federal, state, and/or local laws.
+To view a full list of University Policies, please visit this link: www.southeastern.edu/policies - 15.
+Violation of federal, state, and/or local laws.
 A Violation of federal, state, and/or local laws involves any conduct on University premises or at University-sponsored or supervised functions which constitutes a violation of a federal, state, or local law; •and/or, illegal activity occurring away from campus resulting in arrest, prosecution, or the imposition of the penalty prescribed by the federal, state, or local law where such violations have an adverse effect on the educational mission of the University. - 16.
 Failure to comply.
 Failure to comply is any refusal to comply with the directions of a University official in the performance of his/her duties.

-Failure to comply includes but is not limited to: •failing to identify one's self; •failing to respond to a disciplinary conference and/or a hearing summons; •failing to complete any sanction given by a hearing body or University official; •failing to meet financial obligations incurred by the student to the University.

-17. Abuse of the campus discipline system.
+Failure to comply includes but is not limited to: •failing to identify one's self;

+- •failing to respond to a disciplinary conference and/or a hearing summons; - •failing to complete any sanction given by a hearing body or University official; - •failing to meet financial obligations incurred by the student to the University. - 17.
+Abuse of the campus discipline system.
 Abuse of the campus discipline system involves interfering with the disciplinary process.